sh2o/noaa-educators-network/book-club-roadmap.md

 * Follow up in 6 months, where are they now?

 ## Volunteer Instructions
+Volunteers would do a "book report" webinar for a section of the book.
+In the preparation phase, the volunteer reads their section in depth, develop slides that summarize, highlight, and expand on the ideas of that section.
+Then the volunteer presents the slides on a pre-recorded webinar and shared online.
+We'll have meetings and provide guidelines to support this.
+I estimate that time commitment would be in the range of 10 to 15 hours over 2 months.
 - Read your assigned chapters
 - Create powerpoint presentation that: 1) Summarizes the chapters, 2) Integrates examples from your work, 3) Add additional resources you found
 - Share presentation and get feedback from John